Biology meets technology.

 Expert advice for voting in an unprecedented election.

-The post 5 ways Americans can keep their vote secure and accurate appeared first on Engineering Research News.
+The post 5 ways Americans can keep their vote secure and accurate appeared first on Michigan Engineering News.

 Researchers carried out the first study on voter behavior with electronic assistive devices, found 93% missed incorrect ballots.

-The post Not enough voters detecting ballot errors and potential hacks, study finds appeared first on Engineering Research News.
+The post Not enough voters detecting ballot errors and potential hacks, study finds appeared first on Michigan Engineering News.

 Patches can provide protection.

-The post Intel processor vulnerability could put millions of PCs at risk appeared first on Engineering Research News.
+The post Intel processor vulnerability could put millions of PCs at risk appeared first on Michigan Engineering News.

 U-M profs weigh new business model, European-style regulation

-The post Zuckerberg Capitol Hill testimony: Engineering experts offer comments appeared first on Engineering Research News.
+The post Zuckerberg Capitol Hill testimony: Engineering experts offer comments appeared first on Michigan Engineering News.

 In this video, CSE PhD Student Matt Bernhard weighs in on the matter Facebook data harvesting, such as that done by Cambridge Analytica.

-The post CSE PhD student Matt Bernhard on the Facebook data breach appeared first on Engineering Research News.
+The post CSE PhD student Matt Bernhard on the Facebook data breach appeared first on Michigan Engineering News.

 Researchers demonstrated the use of stacked, transparent graphene photodetectors combined with image processing algorithms to produce 3D images and range detection.